About the course

 Placement schools are chosen with candidate's in mind and the distance trainees have to travel from home to school is always considered.

 There will be up to 31 weeks spent in two schools.
-The second placement will be 4 to 6 weeks.
+The second placement will be 5 to 6 weeks.
+School Experience 3 will be approx 6 to 8 weeks.

 A UK bachelor’s degree or equivalent qualification, a standard equivalent to a grade C in English and Maths GCSE and for primary you will additionally need a standard equivalent to a C GCSE Science.